Dcode99/Blockchain-Healthcare-Project/README.md

 # Blockchain-Healthcare-Project

-This project was taken on for an independant study course through the University of Kentucky.
+This project is part of a Masters project through the University of Kentucky extending work on an independant study course.

 # Goal: